 The Corporation and its subsidiaries' property holdings at the Stibnite Gold Project are comprised of a contiguous package of unpatented federal lode claims, unpatented federal mill site claims, patented federal lode claims and patented mill site claims.
-As of June 30, 2019, this land position encompassed approximately 11,548 hectares held in 1,518 unpatented lode and mill site claims and patented land holdings.
+As of September 30, 2019, this land position encompassed approximately 11,548 hectares held in 1,518 unpatented lode and mill site claims and patented land holdings.
 The Corporation acquired these rights under the 1872 Mining Law through a combination of transactions and staking and holds a portion under an option agreement.
-Bureau of Land Management claim rental payments, filings are current as of the date of this filing and the claims are all held in good standing.
+Bureau of Land Management claim rental payments, filings were made during the quarter and are current as of the date of this filing and the claims are all held in good standing.
 Normal maintenance and upkeep of the Project infrastructure continued during the quarter.